 At Marianapolis, we believe that learning by doing is an essential tool in preparing students for life in college and beyond.
 There are two programs to support this: the Experiential Learning Program and LEAP Week.

 The Experiential Learning Program (EL) is an exciting chance for students to create lifelong friendships while experiencing truly unique learning opportunities.
 In tandem with the goals of the Marianapolis mission statement, this program is designed to reflect a richness of a broad spectrum of interests.
 The program offers multiple day trips around New England during the school year, primarily on Sundays.
-While the events are required for students in English Language courses, freshmen, sophomores, international students, and student leaders, all Marianapolis students are welcome to sign up for any activity.
+While the events are required for all new students, international students, and student leaders, all Marianapolis students are welcome to sign up for any activity.

 LEAP Week (Live.
 Experience.
 Advance.
 Prepare.) is a one-week mini-term course requirement in March during which groups of students and faculty explore a specific topic, project, or adventure.
 Course offerings typically focus on specialized skills, the arts, community service, scientific field studies, cultural immersion experiences, or outdoor challenges.
 Curricula are designed around the existing interests of school community members and may also involve off-campus instructors with relevant expertise.